microsoft/fluentui/rfcs/convergence/apperance-migration.md

 👍 Pros:

-- Easy to do ?
+- Easy to do but creating for each input component (?)

 👎 Cons: